zacanger/niddesa/text/generated-translations/cullaniddesa/20-chinese-amazon.md

 freedom.
 What is a free man?
 Whosoever possesses the law of these freedoms, he is called a free man.
 "Wise people watch freedom": "Wise people watch, see, watch, watch, observe the freedom of the law."
-For the wise to watch freedom, you should be alone like a rhino horn.
+For the wise to watch freedom, you should be alone like a rhinoceros horn.

 Because then, the eloquent person said,